-Knowledge is bliss.
+Books: Knowledge is bliss.
 We can always learn something new from each other, and when it comes to our business, the more we know, the better.
-Having said that, here's a book that'll challenge what you (think you) know about motivation.
+Having said that, here’s a books that’ll challenge what you (think you) know about motivation.

 This New York Times bestseller gives inspiring and stimulating insight into what motivates us in the workplace.
 Unlike conventional thinking that money is the best reward, Pink begs to differ.
 His radical conclusion is that what really motivates us is autonomy, mastery, and purpose.
 These motivational drivers will change not only your views on how you work, but also on how you live your life.
-After reading this book, a whole new perspective on work ethic opened up for us, and we are sure it whaill do the same to you.
-For a deeper explanation, here’s an interesting illustrated video by RSAnimate inspired by the book.
+After reading this book, a whole new perspective on work ethic opened up for us, and we are sure it will do the same to you.

 If you’re interested in more literature that could help your business, we’ve also jotted down four books that are on our reading list for this coming year: